-I am trained in the use of EMDR and have used it to treat PTSD, depression, anxiety, and other disorders.
-EMDR is an internationally recognized trauma recovery technique created by psychologist Francine Shapiro in 1989.
+I am trained in the use of EMDR (eye movement desensitization and reprocessing).
+I have used it to effectively treat clients with PTSD, depression, anxiety, and other disorders.
+EMDR is an internationally recognized trauma-healing technique created by psychologist Francine Shapiro in 1989.
 It is endorsed as an effective treatment for PTSD by the American Psychiatric Association, the American Psychological Association, the US Dept. of Veterans Affairs, and the US Dept. of Defense.
-The treatment involves alternately stimulating each hemisphere of the brain by having the client shift her gaze while tracking the therapist's moving fingers.
-Alternating bilateral brain stimulation can also be done using a pointer, buzzers held in each hand by the client, alternating sounds in the client's ears or even by sequential tapping of the client's knees or having the client sequentially tap her upper chest just under the collarbones.
+The treatment involves alternately stimulating each hemisphere of the brain by having the client shift her gaze back and forth while tracking the therapist's moving fingers.
+ALBS (alternating bilateral stimulation) unfreezes old traumatic memories which have been stuck since childhood in the right half of the brain, the part of the brain that is visual and emotional but cannot speak.
+Since Shapiro's original version of EMDR other therapists have adopted other ways of stimulating ALBS.
+These include using a row of blinking lights, using buzzers held in each hand by the client, alternating customized sounds in the client's ears, and by sequential tapping of the client's knees.
 Prior to this kind of processing the client is prepared by using guided visualization to feel safe and calm.
 Next the client is asked to articulate her most painful negative belief about herself (e.g. I am worthless or I am unlovable) and to rate the emotional pain caused by that belief on a 1-10 scale.
-The client is also asked to describe the sensations in her body when she holds this belief in mind.
+The client is also asked to describe the location and type of the sensations in her body when she holds this belief in mind.
 Next the client is invited to describe the positive belief she would like to have about herself (e.g. I am worthy and lovable) and to measure how much she actually believes it on a 1-7 scale.
 During processing many things can occur.
 The client may vividly recall events from long ago that she had completely forgotten.
 She may experience a great variety of feelings tied to childhood events that include fear, shame, sadness or anger.
-The basic theory of EMDR is that it unfreezes trauma memories which have been stuck and hidden in the brain since childhood.
-This renders them capable of being reprocessed by the client's innate intelligence which Shapiro called AIP or the adaptive information processing network.
-While the client's AIP is activated she can see herself in a new light and rapidly, automatically reinterpret old events to show how much courage, strength, vitality, creativity, resourcefulness or tenacity she has always had but never given herself credit for.
+These feelings result less from the actual events and more from the child's interpretation of why terrible things were done to her.
+Typically the child blames herself for provoking and even deserving the maltreatment.
+During EMDR the client is able to reprocess the old memories and re-interpret the meaning of the events using her adult intelligence, what Shapiro called AIP or the adaptive information processing network.
+While the client's AIP is activated she can see herself in a new light and rapidly, automatically reinterpret old events to show how much courage, strength, creativity, resourcefulness or tenacity she has always had but never given herself credit for.
 This serves to reframe how the client views herself, liberating herself from negative, self-defeating beliefs borne or childhood trauma and coming to own new positive self-beliefs that potentiate greater self-compassion, self-acceptance, and healthy self-love.